tmtsoftware/m1cs-qsb-linear-encoder-reader/README.md

 ### 3. Zip the installer

 The installer is generated under `publish` folder in the project folder ([QSBlinearEncoderReader/](QSBLinearEncoderReader/)).
+Copy the entire `publish` directory to somewhere else.
+From here on, we assume that it is copied to `C:\publish`.

+You should be able to see directories of old versions in `C:\publish\Application Files` like `QSBLinearEncoderReader_1_1_0_0`.
+Remove all directories of old versions and leave the latest version alone.
+For example, if you are going to release version w.x.y.z, remove all directories except `C:\publish\Application Files\QSBLinearEncoderReader_w_x_y_z`.
-Zip all flies in it and change the zip file name to `QSBLinearEncoderReader_w.x.y.z` where `w.x.y.z` is the version number.
+Then, zip all files in `C:\publish` and change the zip file name to `QSBLinearEncoderReader_w.x.y.z.zip` where `w.x.y.z` is the version number.

 ![](images/publish_directory.png)

 ### 4. Commit and push code to GitHub

-At this point, commit all your local changes.
+At this point, commit all your local changes in your local git repository.
+Please make sure that your commit includes all changes and new files under the `publish` directory.
+Typically, `publish\QSBLinearEncoderReader.application` is updated and a new directory `publish\Application Files\QSBLinearEncoderReader_w_x_y_z` is added.
 The commit message should indicate that it is the new release version like "Version w.x.y.z".
-Then, push your local changes to `master` branch on https://github.com/tmtsoftware/m1cs-qsb-linear-encoder-reader.git.
+Then, push your local changes to the `master` branch on https://github.com/tmtsoftware/m1cs-qsb-linear-encoder-reader.git.
 It is recommended to confirm that your last commit appears in https://github.com/tmtsoftware/m1cs-qsb-linear-encoder-reader.git before going to the next step.

 ### 5. Draft a new release